Samuel21002/HelsinkiCityBikeApp/README.md

 The app utilizes Celery to read the CSV data as a background task and Redis as its message broker (Default URL: 127.0.0.1:6379).
 You have to specify whether you are uploading CSV-data containing Journey- or Station objects.

 "Safe create" will wait for the whole file to be read before adding any data to the database.
-Using Django's bulk_create(), it once finished, it will add the data to the database with only one query.
+Using Django's bulk_create(), once finished, it will add the data to the database with only one query.
 This is especially good if you have large files you want to go through faster but it will not add anything to the database while the upload is ongoing.

 ### Journeys:
 Contains the search functionality for searching journeys.
 The station names, timeframe, duration and distance can be specified in order to specify a search.
 The search matches will be displayed, are sortable and upon clicking on a journey, it will be displayed on the map above.
 Journey information includes: